Pre-Travel Testing Program

 - Antigen tests are not accepted

-The State of Hawaiʻi Travel and Health Form is mandatory for all travelers beginning September 1, 2020.
-This digital form collects required health and travel information and is critical to protecting the health of Hawaiʻi’s residents and visitors.
+The State of Hawai?i Travel and Health Form is mandatory for all travelers.
+This digital form collects required health and travel information and is critical to protecting the health of Hawai?i’s residents and visitors.

 The Travel and Health Form is one part of a multi-layered screening process which includes arrival temperature check and secondary screening for those with symptoms or temperatures of 100.4 degrees Fahrenheit or higher.

-People traveling to and from Hawai‘i should be prepared to undergo a 14-day quarantine upon arrival and closely monitor their health for the signs and symptoms of COVID-19.
+People traveling to and from Hawai‘i should be prepared to undergo a 10-day quarantine upon arrival and closely monitor their health for the signs and symptoms of COVID-19.

-To reduce the transmission of COVID-19 in Hawai‘i and avoid strain on Hawai‘i’s healthcare system, Governor David Ige enacted a mandatory 14-day traveler quarantine and passenger verification process for those traveling to the Hawaiian Islands.
-The 14-day quarantine applies to both residents and visitors.
+To reduce the transmission of COVID-19 in Hawai‘i and avoid strain on Hawai‘i’s healthcare system, Governor David Ige enacted a mandatory 10-day traveler quarantine and passenger verification process for those traveling to the Hawaiian Islands.
+The 10-day quarantine applies to both residents and visitors.
 Hawai‘i residents leaving Hawai‘i should be prepared to undergo quarantine upon their return.

-A partial reinstatement of the inter-island quarantine is in effect as of August 11, 2020.
-The 14-day quarantine requirement applies to any person traveling to the counties of Kaua‘i, Hawai‘i, Maui and Kalawao (Moloka‘i) as stated in the 11th supplementary emergency proclamation.
+A partial reinstatement of the inter-island quarantine is also in effect.
+The 10-day quarantine requirement applies to any person traveling to the counties of Kaua‘i, Hawai‘i, Maui and Kalawao (Moloka‘i) as stated in the 11th supplementary emergency proclamation.
 Interisland passengers arriving on O‘ahu are not required to quarantine.